markhoiland/azure-quickstart-templates/quickstarts/microsoft.synapse/synapse-poc-basic-pep/README.md

 ## Prerequisites

 - Owner to the Azure Subscription being deployed.
 This is for creation of a separate Proof-of-Concept Resource Group and to delegate roles necessary for this proof of concept
+- Existing Virtual Network for the Private Endpoint

 ## Post Deployment